How to use PowerPoint for live captioning

 Below the microphone option, you can select the position of the subtitles.

-If you ONLY want subtitles, and are not adding them below a slide show, select “Top (Overlaid).”
+If you want only subtitles, and are not adding them below a slide show, select “Top (Overlaid).”

 If you want them to appear under your slides, then keep it at “Bottom (Overlaid)”

-You can make the subtitles larger by clicking last option in the box marked “More Settings (Windows)”
+You can make the subtitles larger by clicking the last option in the box marked “More Settings (Windows)”

 When a new window pops up for Closed Captions, scroll down to find various drop-down options.